-These registers are meant to show the current position of the device in the moment in which the request is sent.
-The output value is scaled according to the set scaling parameters, see Scaling function on page 59.
+These registers are meant to show the current position of the device at the time the request is sent.
+The output value is scaled according to the set scaling parameters, see the bit 0 Scaling function in the Operating parameters [109-110] registers, page 61.
 The value is expressed in counts.

 The Current position [1-2] input registers are also available as holding registers at the address 94-95 and accessible by using the 03 Read Holding Registers function code.
-For any information refer to page 53.
+For any information refer to page 55.